ChameleonCloud/docs/source/technical/complex.rst

 Deleting a Complex Appliance
 ____________________________

-To delete a Complex Appliance, select it in the *Stacks* page and click the *Delete Stacks* button.
-This will delete all resources associated with the stack, such as nodes and Floating IP addresses.
+To delete a *Complex Appliance*, select it in the *Stacks* page and click the *Delete Stacks* button.
+This will delete all resources of the stack, such as nodes and floating IP addresses.

 _____________________________________________________________
 Managing Complex Appliances using the CLI
 _____________________________________________________________

+.. tip:: Reading :doc:`cli` is highly recommanded before continuing on the following sections.

-You may use the CLI to work with Complex Appliances.
-You will need to install the ``python-heatclient`` package using the command:
+In addition to :ref:`cli-installing`, you will need to install the ``python-heatclient`` package using the command:

 .. code-block:: bash

    pip install python-heatclient

-Make sure that you configured your environment variables for your project using :ref:`cli-rc-script`.
-Once you have installed ``python-heatclient``, you may retrieve a list of current Complex Appliances in your project using the command:
+Then, set up your environment for OpenStack command line usage, as described in :ref:`cli-rc-script`.
+You can get a list of your *Complex Appliances* in your project using the command:

 .. code-block:: bash

    openstack stack list

-You will receive output that may look like this:
+The output should look like the following:

 .. code::